Revou-Coding-Camp/codingcamp-14-jul-25-josapton/README.md

 **To run locally:**
 Open `index.html` in your browser, or use VS Code's Live Server for best results.
-All features work without a backend—just static files!
+All features work without a backend just static files!